Training and Education

 HPCANYS is seeking palliative care professionals in NY State who are established in their field with a desire to achieve a higher level in the practice of pediatric palliative care and to engage in the development of a statewide professional support network.

 With support from the NYS Health Foundation, HPCANYS has developed a 2-year project to 'Expand Access to Pediatric Palliative Care' We are looking to build qualified interdisciplinary training teams capable of delivering HIPPC trainings in their own geographical regions, communities or institutions.
 We are currently accepting applications from professionals interested in becoming members of our training team.
-This is a 2-day training; all applicants must commit to participating both days.
-The total cost of the training including materials and technical assistance package is $299.
+This is a 3-day training; all applicants must commit to participating on all three days.
+The total cost of the training including breakfast & lunch, materials and technical assistance package is $349.

 We are currently accepting applications from professionals interested in becoming members of our training team.
 Individuals from any discipline interested in becoming a HIPPC Faculty Trainer may complete this application.Hospice & Palliative Care Practice Review Course